humanmade/altis-dev-tools/docs/testing-with-codeception.md

 }
 ```

-You can define examples in Doctrine or JSON style, eg: `@example ["/api/", 200]` or `@example { "url": "/api/", "code": 200 }` or `@example(url="/api/", code=200)`.
+You can define examples in Doctrine or JSON style, e.g.: `@example ["/api/", 200]` or `@example { "url": "/api/", "code": 200 }`
+or `@example(url="/api/", code=200)`.

 #### DataProviders

-You can also use  PHPUnit's `@dataProvider` pattern to create _dynamic data sets_ for test methods, where the test will run once per each data set returned from the protected data provider method.
-The syntax differs a bit given the way test methods are written, eg:
+You can also use PHPUnit's `@dataProvider` pattern to create *dynamic data sets* for test methods, where the test will run once per
+each data set returned from the protected data provider method.
+The syntax differs a bit given the way test methods are written,
+e.g.:

 ```php
 /**